 Fossil fuel divestment encourages people to remove investments from large institutions and organizations that support the fossil fuel industry.
 The mentality is that if large amounts of people move money from establishments such as banks, universities and retirement funds who support this industry, collectively we can decrease carbon emissions and reduce fossil fuel usage.
 The alternative is investing assets in values-aligned institutions who support more sustainable practices.

 Switching banks has been on my mind.
-After hearing Greta Thunberg and Thomas Lopez at the Denver Climate March encourage divesting and seeing The Alliance Center better align its finances with its values, I know it’s now my turn to move my account to Amalgamated, one of our amazing tenants.
+After hearing Greta Thunberg and Thomas Lopez at the Denver Climate March encourage divesting and seeing The Alliance Center better align its finances with its values, I know it’s now my turn to move my account to Amalgamated, one of the Alliance’s amazing tenants.

 Resolution #2: Ongoing Battle with Plastic